Course Options

 Two Enrollment Options

-#1 Theory Course and Clinical Practicum
+#1 Online Course and Clinical Practicum

 If you’re a registered nurse who is a legal resident of North Carolina, who has had a lapsed or inactive license from any of the fifty states for five or more years, and want to return to nursing in North Carolina, you must enroll in Option 1.